 When it comes to modern worship, everyone has their own opinion.
 This isn't necessarily wrong, in fact it's a very natural part of our humanity.
 I'll say it again, having opinions about the method or style of worship in your church is not a bad thing.
 It is good that we care about our worship experience enough to have preferences and opinions.
 This only becomes an issue when these opinions are the most important part of our Sunday morning experience, or otherwise hinder us from engaging in authentic communion with God.

 What would it look like if we belonged to a church body characterized by selfless worship?
 What if we sacrificed personal preferences in musical style, visual display, or any other number of issues, such that we created an environment where lost people could be found?
-Even if we find it difficult to engage with a certain style or method of worship, could we not celebrate that what is inconvenient or unpalatable to us might be the very thing that draws someone into the freedom and joy of new life in Christ?
+Even if we found it difficult to engage with a certain style or method of worship, could we not celebrate that what is inconvenient or unpalatable to us might be the very thing that draws someone else into the freedom and joy of new life in Christ?
 We must as faithful followers of God do our best to get out of the way, so that He might use that space to work in the lives of those who need Him the most.
-To be sure, God will continue to move and work in spite of us; but what a privilege, what a divine act of worship to participate in the redemption and restoration of a lost soul.
+To be sure, God will continue to move and work in spite of us—but what a privilege, what a divine act of worship to participate in the redemption and restoration of a lost soul.

 And we should also be very careful to not limit this truth to one specific group of people.
 I'm not writing about the typical stereotypes of older people and rock music or younger people and hymnals, but about the very foundation of our worship as Christians.
 As followers of God our hearts should move naturally toward selflessness and humility.